Larsa Pippen Rocks Majorly Revealing Hot Pink Swimsuit

 The front of the swimsuit included a major plunge neckline, which was held together only by a thin, black strap.
 Meanwhile, she also tied her waist with a matching black string.
 Otherwise, the swimsuit would have likely fallen off her body.

 Larsa also accessorized with dark sunglasses, which she touched with her right hand.
 She also wore a sparkling necklace and three bracelets.
-Her hair was pulled back in a half up, half down hairstyle, and she rocked glossy lipstick.
+Her hair was pulled back in a half-up, half-down hairstyle, and she rocked glossy lipstick.

 The captions prompted fans to ask Larsa a question, and she received plenty.
 One of the questions, however, happened to be from Christina Milian.